pandas-dev/pandas/doc/source/basics.rst

 .. versionadded:: 0.20.0

 The aggregation API allows one to express possibly multiple aggregation operations in a single concise way.
-This API is similar across pandas objects, :ref:`groupby aggregates <groupby.aggregate>`, :ref:`window functions <stats.aggregate>`, and the :ref:`resample API <timeseries.aggregate>`.
+This API is similar across pandas objects, see :ref:`groupby API <groupby.aggregate>`, the :ref:`window functions API <stats.aggregate>`, and the :ref:`resample API <timeseries.aggregate>`.
+The entry point for aggregation is the method :meth:`~DataFrame.aggregate`, or the alias :meth:`~DataFrame.agg`.

-We will use a similar starting frame from above.
+We will use a similar starting frame from above:

 .. ipython:: python